team-leevio/happy-elementor-addons/readme.txt

 == Changelog ==

+= 3.8.0 - 26 December 2022 =

+- New: Theme Builder feature.
+- New: Site Logo widget.
+- New: Site Title widget.
+- New: Site Tagline widget.
+- New: Nav Menu widget.
+- New: Page Title widget.
+- New: Post Title widget.
+- New: Post Excerpt widget.
+- New: Post Content widget.
+- New: Featured Image widget.
+- New: Author Box widget.
+- New: Post Comments widget.
+- New: Post Navigation widget.
+- New: Post Info widget.
+- New: Archive Title widget.
+- New: Archive Posts widget.
+- Tweak: Integrate Margin Control on Infobox Widget.
+- Tweak: Photo Stack Group widgets images alt support added.
+- Fix: Post Tab date format is not properly working.

 = 3.7.2 - 20 November 2022 =
 - Fix: Equal Height is not working on Tablet.
 - Fix: Pricing Table's Feature title is not working with <br> tag.
 - Fix: The Post Tab widget is showing all posts on the page load.
 - Fix: The News Ticker widget display only 5 posts.

 = 3.7.1 - 18 October 2022 =